moredip/essence-framework/unjs/tdd.md

-# 🛠️ Technical Design Doc: “Fancy Framework”
+# 🛠️ Technical Design Doc: “Essence Framework”

 _A minimalist web framework for zero-boilerplate APIs and HTML sites_